 JAMES DUTTON James served in the Union Army and survived the war.
 The men of Quaker families and German families around Lovettsville joined the Union Army when they were given a choice between staying in Loudoun to be arrested and possibly forced into labor for the Confederates or escape across the river to join up with the Union Army and hope to return to protect their homes.

 UNION PRIVATE OLIVER WILCOX NORTON Norton recorded details of his meeting with “a kindly mulatto slave woman” along Leesburg Pike (Rt.
 7) in a letter to his sister.
-His is the only known record of an enslaved Virginia woman’s experience – a powerful one.
-The play splits his interview between two scenes: his own discussion with Mariah, and Sarah’s discussion with her where she expresses her desire to learn to read.
-In 1863, Norton volunteered as a First Lieutenant with the 8th U.S. Colored Troop.
+His is the only known record of an enslaved Virginia woman’s experience – a powerful one - and the play includes some of this dialogue.
 O.W.
 Norton played several important roles in the Civil War: the author of The Attack and Defense of Little Round Top, Gettysburg, and bugler to General Butterfield.
 The General loved to create tunes but couldn’t write music.
 He had Norton assist.
 In the summer of 1862, they worked out a particular tune, and Norton stepped outside at twilight and performed ““Extinguish Lights” for the first time – the piece is better known to us as “Taps”.